 In this body of work, it is my intention to celebrate these accidental arrangements and mundane web elements by giving them permanence in an analog form.

-- Over the past year, I've been experimenting with a variety of ways to render these compositions while also building my collection of broken screenshots.
+- Since 2015, I've been experimenting with a variety of ways to render these compositions while also building an extensive collection of broken screenshots.
 In the beginning, I was recreating common UI elements (ex: burger menus) and finding unintended compositions in working websites, but now I'm focusing on broken interfaces.
 Tools such as Photoshop and Sketch can become overwhelmed by large files and begin to tear apart and rearrange elements as you move pieces around.
 There is no way for me to predict when this will happen and months can pass without me being able to collect a broken screenshot, so it's always a delight when these compositions appear.

 - This series is a work in progress.
 I'm actively working on new pieces and will share photos of new work as pieces are completed.